NAIROBI to DUBAI – a case full of memories

 I had forgotten what a rat race Nairobi is – we have been spoilt with virtually tourist free tracks on open plains – and now there are horns blaring and cars and vans zipping all over the place – and the shops on the side of the roads – the list goes on.

 Even though the photos do not show it – the roads are packed and traffic comes to a standstill more times than not which is making my travelling companions a bit anxious as their flights are before mine – I have plenty of time.

 Every now and again it gets too much for some and they zip down the shoulder of the road and push their way back in.

 Finally arriving at the airport surrounds we have to go through security so we get out of the jeep – walk to the other size of the barrier after being checked and scanned and then get back in the jeep.
 Now it’s time to do the ‘enter the airport’ shuffle.

-The queue is very long but it is moving quickly – through the scanners again – now to check in.
 No probs – except for the camera bag which is tottering on the brink of being unpacked and reorganised – but the lady is so nice and gives me a sticker saying ‘Fragile – Cabin Baggage – Camera Equipment’ I feel just like a NatGeo photographer.

 Actually things went pretty smooth considering – – I am departing on Emirates EK720 leaving Nairobi at 4.40pm and getting into Dubai at 10.40pm.
 This is my seat – the only down point of the trip.
 No window except for the one you see which means I had to lean forward practically performing a double pike with a twist to get any photos.